RogueOrca/Matrix-rain-py/README.md

 If you answered yes to any of these questions, then this extension is for you!

 This extension allows you to run a matrix code emulator in your vscode terminal.
 It will fill your screen with green characters that look like they are falling from the top.
-It will also make some random noises to enhance the effect.

 ## How to use it